Magadya/github_search_app/README.md

  Now, let's dive into the lib folder which has the main code for the application.

-modules - contains application modules that include flows/features networking - contains the network layer of application resources - this directory contains the constants for `theme`, `api endpoints`, `preferences` and etc. main - this is the starting point of the application, contains main app widget and an initial setup of the app
+presentation - contains the UI of the application, directory contains the screens, widgets, and bloc/cubit for the state management domain - contains the business logic of the application, directory contains the repository data - contains the data layer of the application, directory contains the data sources, repository, and model core - contains the network layer of application, directory contains the constants for `theme`, `api endpoints`, `preferences` and etc. main - this is the starting point of the application, contains main app widget and an initial setup of the app

 ## Requirements to mobile devices